covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

     ![controls](.md_images/controls.png)

-    Here Make is a drop-down menu Spinner and Fuel type is a Switch.
+    Here Make is a drop-down menu Spinner and Fuel type are a Switch.
 These two are new and worth spending some time on.
 We also have here some radio buttons and checkboxes, which are pretty straightforward.
 Note here the 'mode edit' is an ImageButton, which is also new.

     Spend some time with this layout file, and try to understand different attributes associated with different widgets.

 5. Insert the following variable declaration into MainActivity class.
-This is to accomodate layout element changes.
+This is to accommodate layout element changes.
     ```java
     public static final String KEY_MAKE = "keyMake";
     public static final String KEY_Fuel = "keyFuel";